Fawaztarar/CV/README.md

 - Applied HTML and CSS in front-end development, improving the aesthetic and functionality of user interfaces.
 - Regularly took the lead in developing a team-oriented E-commerce web application using the MERN stack, showcasing strong leadership and full-stack development skills.
 - Participated in emotional intelligence workshops, focusing on key soft skills like communication, teamwork, empathy, and feedback, essential for a collaborative and effective work environment.
-- Utilized Excalidraw for planning, brainstorming, sketching, and creating diagrams, which facilitated clear communication of ideas and project vision among team members.
+- Utilized Excalidraw for planning, brainstorming, sketching, and creating diagrams, facilitated clear communication of ideas and project vision among team members.
 - Streamlined project management with Trello, ensuring organized task tracking and milestone completion.

 ### Executive Officer | Work Coach
 **Department for Work and Pensions DWP, October 2020 – September 2021**

-- Quality Service Delivery: Ensured high-quality service to individuals seeking employment, using a client-centered approach to optimize their experience and outcomes.
-- Client Support: Provided customized support to job seekers, tailoring services to individual needs for enhanced effectiveness.
-- Communication tailoring methods to individual needs and emphasizing the efficiency of digital tools.
-Ensured messages were purposeful and inclusive, fostering understanding and engagement.
-Communicated key information with positivity and respect, mindful of diverse perspectives.
-- Problem-Solving: Addressed complex and sensitive client situations with thoughtful problem-solving, guided by empathy and a detailed understanding of each case.
-- Stakeholder Collaboration: Coordinated with internal and external stakeholders to deliver integrated and seamless services, maximizing client benefits.
-- Digital Proficiency: Leveraged digital tools and platforms to enhance service delivery and client interactions, improving accessibility and efficiency.
-- Project Management: Utilised project management techniques to effectively manage client caseloads and service delivery, maintaining organized and impactful operations.
+- Client-Centered Service Delivery: Successfully managed a caseload of over 250 clients by evaluating individual circumstances, identifying employment barriers, and supporting the creation of personalised action plans, leading to improved job prospects and access to essential resources.
+- Effective Communication: Facilitated clear, accessible, and empathetic communication across face-to-face, phone, and digital channels, which built trust and engagement with a diverse claimant base, ensuring their needs were understood and effectively addressed.
+- Problem-Solving: Analyzed data from multiple sources to identify issues and made informed decisions that improved many clients outcomes
+- Stakeholder Collaboration and Teamwork: Successfully facilitated client referrals to various courses, training programs, and certifications by collaborating with internal and external organizations, significantly enhanced client development and employability.

 ### Technical Sales Manager
 **Eclipse Global, The Clermont Hotel Charing Cross, London, August 2019 – March 2020**

-= Client Engagement: Directly interacted with clients to precisely understand AV needs and craft solutions
+- Client Engagement: Developed strong relationships with clients by understanding their Audio-Visual needs and delivering tailored solutions that met their expectations.
-- Project Management: Led the planning, execution, and completion of AV event setups, ensuring alignment with client specifications and satisfaction.
+- Project Management: Successfully led the planning and execution of AV event setups, demonstrating the ability to manage projects from conception through to delivery.
-- Technical Proficiency: Utilized in-depth knowledge of AV equipment and software for efficient management, setup, and troubleshooting.
-- Problem Solving: Addressed complex technical challenges and client concerns with innovative and effective solutions.
+- Problem Solving: Addressed and resolved technical challenges and client concerns, ensuring that events were executed flawlessly and clients were satisfied.

 ---